chitinglow/impractical_python/README.md

-# impractical_python
+# Impractical_python
-This is repository for the impractical python projects
+This is repository for the impractical python projects.